evennia/evennia/docs/sphinx/source/wiki/GettingStarted.rst

    Obs- Python3.x is not supported yet.
 -  The default database system SQLite3 only comes as part of Python2.5 and later.
--  Python is available in all modern operating systems (Linux, Mac, etc).
 -  Windows users are recommended to use ActivePython (http://www.activestate.com/activepython)